ben432rew/rspec_projects/README.md

+#Testing 123

-Working on my rspec and cucumber testing with [*the rspec book*](https://pragprog.com/book/achbd/the-rspec-book).
+Working on rspec and cucumber testing skillz with [The RSpec Book](https://pragprog.com/book/achbd/the-rspec-book) from [the pragmatic bookshelf](https://pragprog.com/).